Rybo713/V8Swaps/README.md

-# BETA - SkidMarks-BeamNGMods
+# V8Swaps-BeamNG

 Works on v0.6 and later

-Insane Engine Swaps for BeamNG Drive stock cars.
+Insane V8 Swaps for BeamNG Drive stock cars.
 Maybe some engine sounds if you're lucky :)

 <h3>Description of V8:</h3>